seqan/seqan3/doc/tutorial/alignment_file/index.md

 take a look at the [SAM specifications](https://samtools.github.io/hts-specs/SAMv1.pdf) or the [SAMtools paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2723002/).

+## Reading the CIGAR string

+By default, the `seqan3::alignment_file_input` will always read the `seqan3::field::cigar` and store it into a `std::vector<seqan3::cigar>`:

+\snippet doc/tutorial/alignment_file/alignment_file_read_cigar.cpp code

-## Completing reference information
+## Reading the CIGAR information into an actual alignment

-In SeqAn the conversion from a CIGAR string to an alignment (two *aligned_sequences*) is done automatically for you.
+In SeqAn, the conversion from a CIGAR string to an alignment (two *aligned_sequences*) is done automatically for you.
+You can access it by querying `seqan3::field::alignment` from the record:
-You can just pass the alignment object to the alignment file:

 \snippet doc/tutorial/alignment_file/alignment_file_snippets.cpp main
 \snippet doc/tutorial/alignment_file/alignment_file_snippets.cpp alignments_without_ref